Post Banner Image

 Read time: 5 minutes

-The Caribbean has long been a popular destination for travelers seeking a tropical paradise with sandy beaches, swaying palms, and sparkling turquoise waters.
+The Caribbean has long been a popular destination for travelers, but have you ever wondering what the largest Caribbean island is?
 Lying southeast of the Gulf of Mexico and the North American mainland, this region includes over 7,000 islands, reefs, and cays, as well as 13 sovereign island nations and 17 dependent territories.
-You probably already know these islands offer frequent sunshine to relax under with a glass of rum punch, but do you know which Caribbean nations are the largest by area?
-Find out below.
+You probably already know these islands offer frequent sunshine to relax under with a glass of rum punch, but do you know which Caribbean countries are the largest by area?
+Check out the top seven below.

 7. Trinidad and Tobago